Go to content

 FOCUS ON THE SECURITY OF SOCIETY AND ON CHILDREN AND YOUNG PEOPLE

-During its presidency, Finland will pay particular attention to the security of society, including crisis preparedness and resilience, as well as to children and young people.
+During its presidency, Finland will pay particular attention to the security of society, including resilience and preparedness for crises, as well as to children and young people.

 During the presidency, we will stress the need to improve the resilience of the Nordic countries and promote comprehensive and extensive preparedness for various crises and hybrid threats.
-The Faroe Islands, Greenland, and Åland must be given the opportunity to participate in this work.
-The development of the Nordic countries’ resilience and capacity to act in the event of crises must be consistent, and all policy sectors must be taken into account in a co-ordinated manner in order to step up preparedness.
-Nordic governmental co-operation in the ministerial councils provides an effective framework for this.
-The Nordic Region must be a strong player in Europe that can quickly and efficiently react to crises such as natural disasters, pandemics, and organised crime.
-In the EU, Finland is pursuing its proposal for the drafting of a strategy for an emergency preparedness union.
+The Faroe Islands, Greenland and Åland must have the opportunity to participate in this work.
+The development of the Nordic countries’ resilience and capacity to act in the event of crises must be consistent, and all policy sectors must be taken into account in a coordinated manner in order to step up preparedness.
+Nordic governmental cooperation in the ministerial councils provides an effective framework for this work.
+The Nordic Region must be a strong player in Europe that can react quickly and efficiently to crises such as natural disasters, pandemics and organised crime.
+At the EU level, Finland is pursuing its proposal to draft a strategy for a preparedness union.

 _børn.png

-NORDIC CO-OPERATION Societal security, including civilian crisis preparedness and resilience; The functions vital for society
+NORDIC COOPERATION crisis preparedness and resilience; vital functions of society

 Billede1.jpg

-Trust plays an important role both when it comes to preventing and dealing with crises.
-Training and culture-based services support the civic knowledge and skills needed in a changing society.
-Civic welfare, health, and action, alongside the prevention of marginalisation and an equitable and democratic society, underpin social stability and a sense of justice.
-Activities within civil society organisations, churches and other religious communities, and other agencies give a country’s inhabitants a social frame of reference that establishes trust and a just society for all.
+Trust plays an important role when it comes to both preventing and dealing with crises.
+Education, training and culture-based services support the civic knowledge and skills needed in a changing society.
+People’s health, wellbeing and functional capacity, alongside an equitable and democratic society and the prevention of marginalisation, underpin social stability and a sense of justice in society.
+Activities within civil society organisations, churches and other religious communities, and other associations give a country’s inhabitants a social frame of reference that establishes trust and a just society for all.

-Security of supply is the basis for a society’s overall security.
-Finland is strengthening Nordic co-operation on emergency preparedness and security of supply.
-The security of food and energy supplies is an essential aspect of the security of supply.
-Finland is pursuing the creation of a Nordic network for the security of supply.
-The initial steps of the network are to evaluate Nordic issues regarding the security of supply and the preparations that can be made at the Nordic level, and to draft an action plan.
+Security of supply is the basis for a society’s comprehensive security.
+With this in mind, Finland wants to strengthen Nordic cooperation on security of supply and emergency preparedness.
+The security of food and energy supplies is an essential aspect of security of supply.
+Finland aims to create a Nordic security of supply network, the initial steps of which will be to evaluate various aspects of security of supply in the Nordic countries and determine what preparations are needed at the Nordic level, and to draft an action plan.

-Together with Åland, Finland is promoting the rights of children and young people and welfare and participation in the Nordic Region.
-The Nordic Council of Ministers’ work with children and young people should be systematically followed up on.
-Children’s rights must be protected by putting children’s best interests first, which also means strengthening the participation of children and young people.
+Together with Åland, Finland is promoting the rights of children and young people, as well as welfare and participation in the Nordic Region.
+The Nordic Council of Ministers’ work with children and young people should also be monitored systematically.
+Children’s rights must be protected by putting children’s best interests first, which also means strengthening the participation of children and young people in society.
 The UN Convention on the Rights of the Child, which guides the work of the Nordic Council of Ministers, is exceptionally comprehensive and detailed.
-Children have the right to the protection and care they need, which obligates adults to ensure that children’s rights are exercised and to protect children from their rights being neglected.
+Children have the right to the protection and care they need, which means that adults must ensure that children’s rights are fulfilled and prevent their rights from being neglected.